 - Physical assault, such as being jumped or attacked

-Again, 70 percent of American adults go through at least one traumatic event in their life.
-Not everyone develops the condition afterwards, though.
+It is estimated that 70 percent of American adults go through at least one traumatic event in their life.
+Not everyone develops the condition afterward, though.
 About 20 percent of people either currently live with or lived with PTSD at some point in their life.
 Further, research suggests that about 8 percent of the population, or 24.4 million people, live with PTSD at any given time.

 This might seem like a small number of people compared to the more than 330 million people in the United States.
 To provide some comparison, the equivalent of the population in the entire state of Texas shows signs of PTSD at any given point in time.

-Post-traumatic stress disorder symptoms usually develop and start to show themselves within three months of the traumatic event.
+The signs of PTSD usually develop and start to show themselves within three months of the traumatic event.
 Some people block the event out as a defense mechanism, though.
-These people may not show signs of PTSD until years afterwards once something triggers the suppressed memories.
+These people may not show signs of PTSD until years afterward once something triggers the suppressed memories.

-So what are some of the signs of PTSD to look out for?
-Doctors diagnose post-traumatic stress disorder in those who show four main groups of symptoms for a minimum of a month.
+Do you think you or a loved one might be suffering from PTSD?
+If so, you will need to seek professional help and undergo a comprehensive evaluation.
+There are signs of PTSD the doctors diagnose post-traumatic stress disorder in those who show four main groups of symptoms for a minimum of a month.
 The following four indicators help clinicians determine whether or not someone has the disorder: